2026 King Kennedy Awards

 The Venue at Westwind 7318 Windsong Drive, North Little Rock

-The King Kennedy Awards honors outstanding individuals for their significant contributions to communities and to the natural state.
+The King Kennedy Awards honor outstanding individuals for their significant contributions to communities and to the natural state.

 The King Kennedy Dinner was established in 2005 to honor and recognize outstanding individuals who have made significant contributions to their communities and our great state.
 In 2019 the program format was updated and the name changed to the King Kennedy Awards.